cloudaffine/ethos/README.md

 # arvos
 a RISC-V kernel to support RV32I arch.
+A new attempt on RISC-V based on my past X86 experiment: [cosmos](https://github.com/chaoyangnz/cosmos).

 ## Install